vidhanb/MC4BOT/README.md

 ## Introduction
 ### Background
 Each year, Ohio State's Fundamentals of Engineering Honors (FEH) classes participate in a semester-long project to build a robot.
 The goal of the robot is to complete that year's challenge course, constructed by the Engineering Education Department (EED) staff and teaching assistants, in under 2 minutes.
-I wrote most of the code for my group's robot, pictured below.

 <img src="images/M4-Robot.jpg" height="400" alt="Team M4 Robot Picture" >